We took the Arts for Anti-Racism Pledge.

 We take this commitment to heart.

-Our Board and Staff participated in Keeping Accountable to Liberation and Equity (KALE) through Co-Creating Effective and Inclusive Organizations (CEIO) to “clarify, name, and activate liberation & equity” within our organization.
+Our Board and Staff participated in Keeping Accountable to Liberation and Equity (KALE) by Co-Creating Effective and Inclusive Organizations (CEIO) to “clarify, name, and activate liberation & equity” within our organization.